SimonEnsemble/SimonEnsemble.github.io/content/news/index.md

-## Gbenga, data science intern at Amazon in Seattle
+## Gbenga, data science intern at Amazon in Seattle!

 mega-congratulations to Gbenga Fabusola, a PhD student in our group, who will spend the summer as a data science intern at Amazon in Seattle!